Bock (Luxembourg): History

 In addition to these structures, the Bock also included a system of casemates, which originated in the cellars of the medieval castle.
-In 1744, during the Austrian period, these underground passages were considerably enlarged by General Neipperg.
+In 1744, during the Austrian period, these underground passages were enlarged considerably by General Neipperg.
 The main passage, which still remains, is 110 m long and up to 7 m wide.
-Branches leading off on either side were equipped with no less than 25 cannon slots, 12 to the north and 13 to the south, offering considerable firepower.
-In the event of war, the Bock casemates, covering an area of 1,100 m^{2}, could be used as barracks for several hundred soldiers.
-Water was supplied from a well 47 m deep.
+Branches leading off on either side were equipped with no less than 25 cannon emplacements (12 to the north and 13 to the south), offering considerable firepower.
+In the event of war, the Bock casemates, covering an area of 1,100 m^{2}, could be used as barracks for up to 1200 soldiers.
+Water was supplied from an internal well 47 m deep.

-Thanks to its defenses, in 1794 during the French Revolutionary Wars, the city held out against a French siege for seven months.
+During the late 18th-century French Revolutionary Wars, the city held out against a French siege for seven months.
 When the garrison finally surrendered, the walls were still unbreached.
 This led the French politician and engineer Lazare Carnot to call the Luxembourg fortress "the best in the world, apart from Gibraltar".
 As a result, it has often been called the Gibraltar of the North.

 The fortifications were finally demolished under the terms of the Treaty of London in 1867.
 The demolition took 16 years and cost the enormous sum of 1.5 million gold francs.